-Intended outcome Success criteria communicate their worries.
+Children are effectively safeguarded.
+All adults in school are clear about procedures and who to approach when a concern arises.
+Children can identify a trusted adult to whom they can communicate their worries.
 All staff confidently use myconcern to record concerns and Designated Safeguarding Leads (DSLs) create, monitor and evaluate actions and impact against actions taken.

-Safeguarding concerns are followed through quickly.
+- Learning mentor, SENCo and DSLs identify and support families and children who need additional support. - Identified families are offered Early Help Assessments, access to parenting courses, linked to LCPF. - Identified children are supported through learning mentor, Healthy Minds, Small group activities, nurture clubs or keeping healthy clubs. - Safeguarding concerns are followed through quickly.
 DSLs act swiftly to keep children safe.
 Staff are confident in reporting and recording concerns.
 Myconcern is used to effectively scrutinise chronologies for most vulnerable children and look for patterns of concerns.

-Children understand the Wider World by interacting with it.
+Intended outcome Success criteria Children understand the Wider World by interacting with it.
 Children have the opportunity to develop skills beyond the National Curriculum.
 Children will be exposed to a wide range of social, cultural, enrichment and sporting experiences.
-All disadvantaged pupils will meet national expectations for attendance and persistence absence.
-Disadvantaged pupils attendance will be in line with non-disadvantaged children.
-(96+%) PA levels for disadvantaged pupils will be in line with non-disadvantaged pupils.
+All disadvantaged pupils will meet national expectations for attendance and persistence Disadvantaged pupils' attendance will be in line with non-disadvantaged children.
+(96+%) expectations for attendance and persistence absence.
+PA levels for disadvantaged pupils will be in line with non-disadvantaged pupils.
 Attendance Audit will demonstrate effective school procedures are in place by all stake holders.